draperlaboratory/cozy/docs/source/gettingstarted.rst

     There are no prepatched orphans
     There are no postpatched orphans

-We can see cozy found a diff between the 0th deadended (terminated) state in the prepatch and the 0th deadended state in the postpatched.
+We can see that cozy found a diff between the 0th deadended (terminated) state in the prepatched program (we will refer to this state as s0) and the 0th deadended state in the postpatched program (we will refer to this state as s0').
 Together these two states form a state pair, which is displayed on line 1 of the report.
+As we will see from the following lines of the report, s0 represents the sole final symbolic state for the prepatched function (there is only one path through this function), and s0' represents the final state for the "false" branch of the postpatched function (i.e., the path that is triggered by a NULL argument).

 Line 3 displays the memory addresses that are different.
 Contents of memory for written ranges are mapped to a tuple containing the symbolic bytes at those addresses as a (prepatched, postpatched) tuple.
-In this case, memory at addresses 0x0 to 0x4 is 0x2a000000 in the prepatched, and 0x0 in the postpatched.
+In this case, memory at addresses 0x0 to 0x4 is 0x2a000000 in s0 (because the prepatched function writes 0x2a = 42 to the NULL address), and 0x0 in s0' (because the NULL check prevents the write from occurring).

 Line 5 tells the instruction pointer the program was at when it wrote to those specific memory address ranges.
-Here we see that the program was at the instruction 0x401179 when it wrote to address 0x0, and the postpatched program never wrote to that address (hence the empty frozenset).
+Here we see that the prepatched program was at the instruction 0x401179 when it wrote to address 0x0, and the postpatched program never wrote to that address (hence the empty frozenset).

 Line 7 gives the symbolic register difference between the states.
 As we can see, the flags registers are different due to the presence of a branch in the postpatched program.
 As with the memory, each register maps to a (prepatched, postpatched) tuple which gives the symbolic contents of the registers.

-Lines 8-12 gives concretized input that will cause the prepatched program to end in the 0th state and the postpatched program in its 0th state.
+Lines 8-12 gives concretized input that will cause the prepatched program to end in state s0 and the postpatched program in state s0'.
 The input argument is concretized to 0x0 (aka NULL).
 Additionally since the memory contents and register contents may be symbolic, we provide a concretized version of those as well.

-Lines 14-21 tells us that there is another state diff between state pairs (0,1).
+Lines 14-21 tells us that there is another diff for the state pair (0,1).
+The second state in this pair represents the "true" branch through the postpatched function.
 In this case we observe that the only difference is in the flags registers, and that there are no observable differences in memory.
 The concrete input argument for this pair is when the input is non-NULL.

 The next lines describe any orphaned states - typically there will be none.
 An orphaned state is a state in which there are no compatible pair states.